Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 ### Step 2
-Converted data into a table.
+Converted the data into a table.
 We could do this in a later step, but I find the data is easier to read and clearer in a table format.
-Also, this will allow us to created pivot tables later on.
+Also, this will allow us to created pivot tables later on in our analysis.

 ### Step 3